michalroots/michalroots.github.io/_posts/2022-01-02-gratitude-mandala-2021.md

 tags: [games]
 ---

 Every year I draw a [Gratitude Mandala](https://journalsmarter.com/gratitude-mandala){:target="_blank"}, which includes beings I'm grateful for in the year that has ended.
 It's a part of my yearly review since 2019.

-Here's the mandala from 2021:
+Here's the [review for 2021](/yearly-review-2021){:target="_blank"} and here's the mandala from 2021:

 ![Gratitude Mandala 2021](/assets/gratitude-mandala-2021.jpg)